theajmalrazaq/superflex/README.md

 4. Enable "Developer Mode" in the top right
 5. Click "Load Unpacked" and select the unzipped folder
 6. SuperFlex will now be active when you visit your university LMS

+### Mobile (Android)

+SuperFlex works on mobile devices using **Quetta Browser** - a Chromium-based browser with extension support:

+1. Download **Quetta Browser** from the Play Store or visit [quetta.net](https://www.quetta.net/features/extensions)
+2. Download the latest SuperFlex release from [GitHub Releases](https://github.com/theajmalrazaq/superflex/releases)
+3. Extract the downloaded file to your device
+4. Open Quetta Browser and navigate to the extensions page
+5. Enable "Developer Mode"
+6. Load the unpacked SuperFlex extension folder
+7. Enjoy SuperFlex on your mobile device! 📱

 ## Development